Vyshnav2255/MyWebsite/pages/now.md

 ✍️ Writing [Sunday Summary](https://vyshnav.substack.com/) newsletter

-📚 Reading - Feel-Good Productivity
+📚 Reading - 8 Rules of Love

+🎧 Listening to Will

 📍 Living in Kerala, India